greenelab/lab-website-template/_members/malbert-rogers.md

 I’m a Bioinformatician in the BioIT group of the Medical Microbiology Department at the UMCU.

 My main task is to provide bioinformatician support to (non-bioinformatician) researchers of our department.
-This does also include tasks such as setup and maintenance of pipelines and provide (basic) bioinformatics education.
+This also include tasks such as setup and maintenance of pipelines and provide (basic) bioinformatics education.
 My main area of focus at the moment is in metagenomics (microbiome) related researches.